 to evaluate the efficacy of ACT on RNT, anxiety sensitivity, and emotional adjustment in DNP.
-The results of the Levin test to examine the homogeneity of variance of dependent variables in groups showed that the variance of RNT (F=1.59, P=0.195), anxiety sensitivity (F=1.95, P=0.214), and emotional adjustment (F=1.41, P=0.108) was equal in the groups.
-The results of the box test to evaluate the equality of the covariance matrix of dependent variables between the intervention and control groups also showed that the covariance matrix of the dependent variables is equal (Box M= 29.947, F=1.677, P=0.058).
+The results of the Levin test, which examined the homogeneity of variance of dependent variables across groups, showed that the variance of RNT (F = 1.59, P = 0.195), anxiety sensitivity (F = 1.95, P = 0.214), and emotional adjustment (F = 1.41, P = 0.108) was equal across the groups.
+The results of the box test, which evaluated the equality of the covariance matrix of the dependent variables between the intervention and control groups, also showed that the covariance matrix of the dependent variables was equal (Box M = 29.947, F = 1.677, P = 0.058).
 The significance of the box test is greater than 0.05, so this assumption is valid.
-Also, the results of the Chi-square-Bartlett test to examine the sphericity or significance of the relationship between RNT, anxiety sensitivity, and emotional adjustment showed that the relationship between them is significant (χ^2 =119.04, df=14, P<0.01).
+Additionally, the results Chi-square-Bartlett test, of the which examined the sphericity or significance of the relationship between RNT, anxiety sensitivity, and emotional adjustment, showed that the relationship between them is significant ($\chi 2 = 119.04$, df = 14, P < 0.01).

-Another important assumption of multivariate analysis of covariance is the homogeneity of regression coefficients.
+Another critical assumption of multivariate analysis of covariance is the homogeneity of regression coefficients.
 It should be noted that the homogeneity test of regression coefficients was examined through the interaction of dependent variables and independent variables (intervention method) in the pre-test and post-test.
-The interaction of these pre-tests and post-tests with the independent variable was not significant and indicated the homogeneity of the regression slope.
+The interaction of these pre-tests and post-tests with The independent variable was not significant, indicating homogeneity of the regression slope.
 Therefore, this assumption also holds.
-Due to the establishment of multivariate analysis of covariance, the use of this test will be allowed.
-Then, to find out the differences between the groups, a multivariate analysis of covariance was performed (Table 3).
+Due to the establishment of multivariate analysis of covariance, the use of this test is now permitted.
+To determine the differences between the groups, a multivariate analysis of covariance was performed (Table 3).